We will be going in-depth, analyzing the best safety razors in this guide.

 This twisting motion forces the blade to sit an angle similar to a guillotine.

 It allows the blade to slice through hair instead of chopping allow for a closer shave.

-This same principle applies with a slant bar and this also gives it a more efficient cut (others call it aggressive).
+This same principle applies to a slant bar, and this also gives it a more efficient cut (others call it aggressive).

-Another feature that makes this aggressive is the open comb safety bar that exposes more blade.
+Another feature that makes this aggressive is the open comb safety bar that exposes more blades.